 Employment Outlook and Salary Info

-Environmental science and protection technicians held 29,600 jobs in 2010, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-The employment rate for these workers is predicted to rise by 24% between 2010 and 2020, which is faster than average growth for all occupations.
-The median annual wage in the field during 2012 was $41,240.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the employment rate for environmental science and protection technicians is predicted to rise by 9% between 2018 and 2028.
+The median annual wage in the field during 2018 was $46,170.